-Klaus and Caroline are just way too perfect to resist, so here I am at last with a proper multi-chaptered story for them.
-It basically starts at the beginning of season five of The Vampire Diaries but I'm changing a few things, especially that whole The Originals plot which is so not going to happen here.
-As long as I'm concerned, Klaus only ever went to New Orleans to deal with the Marcel situation there and that's it.
+Klaus and Caroline are just way too perfect to resist, so here I am at last with my first and proper multi-chaptered story about them.
+It basically starts at the beginning of season five of The Vampire Diaries but I'm changing a few things, especially the whole The Originals plot, which is definitely not going to happen here (as far as I'm concerned, Klaus only ever went to New Orleans to deal with Marcel and the witches situation there and that's it).
 The rest, you will have to read to find out. *winks*

-Thank you so much to Bethany (MarsterRoo) for accepting to be my beta-reader.
+Thank you so much to Bethany (MarsterRoo), for having accepted to be my beta-reader.

 It's her twentieth birthday and she's spending it alone in some unknown, sleazy bar just outside of Mystic Falls—in Caroline Forbes' book, that's definitely hitting rock bottom.

 Sighing, she mindlessly plays with the bright pink straw of her SoCo and Lime, thinking back to how different this very same day had been just one year before, spent with her friends and Tyler–

 (–but Tyler was gone now and her friends had never really cared enough about her anyway).

 It's not like she wants to play blame and put it all on them—no, she loves Bonnie and Elena, and Matt, and Stefan too—but her whole life she had always tried too hard to fit into a group that she just wasn't meant to be a part of, and she was only now realizing that, maybe, if she had seen a little earlier that you can't choose your friends simply based on how they look or where they stand on the so-called 'social ladder', then her life would be different.